 Questions and Answers about treatment of serious and life threatening illnesses, and use of investigational drugs

-Proposed Rules: Charging for Investigational Drugs and Expanded Access to Investigational Drugs for Treatment Use Physician Request for an Individual Patient IND under Expanded Access for Non-emergency or Emergency Use Investigational New Drug (IND) Application Drug Development and Review Definitions Small Business Assistance: Frequently Asked Questions on Drug Development and Investigational New Drug Applications Small Business Assistance: Frequently Asked Questions on the Pre-Investigational New Drug (IND) Meeting Contact, Organization, and Meeting Information FDAAA Certification to Accompany Drug, Biological Product, and Device Applications or Submissions
+Proposed Rules: Charging for Investigational Drugs and Expanded Access to Investigational Drugs for Treatment Use Physician Request for an Individual Patient IND under Expanded Access for Non-emergency or Emergency Use Investigational New Drug (IND) Application Drug Development and Review Definitions Small Business Assistance: Frequently Asked Questions on Drug Development and Investigational New Drug Applications Small Business and Industry Assistance: Frequently Asked Questions on the Pre-Investigational New Drug (IND) Meeting Contact, Organization, and Meeting Information FDAAA Certification to Accompany Drug, Biological Product, and Device Applications or Submissions